-We create a value that’s an instance of Rc<RefCell<i32> and store it in a variable named value so we can access it directly later.
-Then we create a List in a with a Cons variant that holds value.
-We need to clone value so that both a and value have ownership of the inner 5 value, rather than transferring ownership from value to a or having a borrow from value.
+We create a value that is an instance of Rc<RefCell<i32> and store it in a variable named value u so we can access it directly later.
+Then we create a List in a with a Cons variant that holds value v.
+We need to clone value so both a and value have ownership of the inner 5 value rather than transferring ownership from value to a or having a borrow from value.

-We wrap the list a in an Rc<T> so that when we create lists b and c, they can both refer to a, the same as we did in Listing 15-13.
+We wrap the list a in an Rc<T> so when we create lists b and c, they can both refer to a, which is what we did in Listing 15-18.

-Once we have the lists in a, b, and c created, we add 10 to the value in value.
-We do this by calling borrow_mut on value, which uses the automatic dereferencing feature we discussed in Chapter 5 (“Where’s the -> Operator?”) to dereference the Rc<T> to the inner RefCell<T> value.
+After we’ve created the lists in a, b, and c, we add 10 to the value in value w.
+We do this by calling borrow_mut on value, which uses the automatic dereferencing feature we discussed in Chapter 5 (see the section “Where’s the -> Operator?” on page XX) to dereference the Rc<T> to the inner RefCell<T> value.
 The borrow_mut method returns a RefMut<T> smart pointer, and we use the dereference operator on it and change the inner value.

+prod: fill xref

-When we print out a, b, and c, we can see that they all have the modified value of 15 rather than 5:
+When we print a, b, and c, we can see that they all have the modified value of 15 rather than 5:

 a after = Cons(RefCell { value: 15 }, Nil)